bangbangcon/bangbangcon.github.io/index.md

 </div>

 ... and more!
-Our [call for talk proposals](give-a-talk.html) is closed.
-Speakers will be notified of acceptance by April 6<sup>th</sup>!
+Our [call for talk proposals](give-a-talk.html) is closed, and we'll be announcing our speaker lineup shortly.

 <a name="where" id="where"></a>